bradh352/ansible-role-service-bind/README.md

   one contains these attributes:
   - `domain`: Domain to forward
   - `servers`: List of server ip addresses to forward to.
+- `bind_keys`: List of bind keys configured.
+They must be generated via `tsig-keygen`
+  - `name`: Name to assign to key, must be unique.
+  - `algorithm`: Algorithm associated with key.
+Defaults to `hmac-sha256` if not already specified.
+  - `secret`: Base64 encoded secet.
 - `bind_zones`: List of BIND zones this server is authoritative for.
 Each list contains these attributes.
+  - `dynamic_key`: The key name for a dynamic key for updates.
+If specified this zone becomes a dynamic zone and one server will become primary and the remaining will be secondaries and replicate from primary.
   - `domain`: Domain for Zone.
   - `records`: List of records.
     - `name`: Required.
 Name of entry.
 This should be the prefix and not